Treatments For Migraines

-Pain has been referred to medically as the ‘5th vital sign’,this is an acknowledgement that pain relates to the wellbeing of the whole person.
-If you are suffering with persistent migraine headaches it is one of the many many indicators that you may need to improve your state of health and wellbeing in one or more areas.
+Pain has been referred to medically as the ‘5th vital sign’, this is an acknowledgment that pain relates to the wellbeing of the whole person.
+If you are suffering from persistent migraine headaches it is one of the many many indicators that you may need to improve your state of health and wellbeing in one or more areas.
 A great first step on this path is to seek treatment and advice from practitioners who have some experience and training in the management of migraines.

 Migraine Headache Treatment – Our 3 Step Process

 The first step towards managing your migraines more effectively is perhaps unsurprisingly finding some pain relief.
 Some people attend our clinic because they are struggling with a very bad migraine that won’t shift, others because they have just simply had enough of their migraines; in either case our top priority is pain relief.
 We use combinations of ‘hands on’ treatments like those listed below to try and reduce your pain as quickly as possible.

 We are all individuals!
 There is A LOT of variation when it comes how quickly migraine headaches reduce once they are getting the right treatment.
 Our standard approach is to try and gain momentum with frequent weekly treatments at first, then gradually taper the frequency as your migraine symptoms reduce.

 Work activities, work stations, stress, sleep position, teeth grinding, diet, posture, and the way you exercise can all be major ingredients in the migraine headache recipe.
 In many cases, migraines are ‘your body trying to tell you something.

 Our extensive knowledge of how lifestyle factors can impact the likelihood of migraine headaches enables us to offer coaching and feedback on how to make changes that reduce the likelihood of your migraine headaches returning.